Keegan-Humphrey/Mu-Simulation/README.md

 ### Generators

-There are two general purpose generators built in, `basic` and `range`.
+There are three general purpose generators built in, `basic`, `range`, and `polar`.
 The `basic` generator produces a particle with constant `pT`, `eta`, and `phi` while the `range` generator produces particle within a specified range of values for each of the three variables.
 Any variable can also be fixed to a constant value.
+The `polar` generator uses the angles spherical coordinates, polar and azimuth, along with an energy  input to generate particles.
+The polar angle in `polar` generator can be either a constant or within a specified range, while the azimuth is only specified within a range.

 There is also a _Pythia8_ generator installed which behaves similiarly to the `range` generator.